 Make sure to get the most out of your monitor screen by making sure it is calibrated properly prior to editing artwork and printing.

 In order to calibrate your monitor you will require a device called a spectrophotometer which measures the colour accuracy of your screen's output.
-We use the Gretag-Macbeth X-rite i1 at theprintspace.
+What to learn some more about monitor calibration?
+Then please do check out our monitor calibration video guide.

 If you are still unsure on how to calibrate your screen, pop into theprintspace and we can help you.
-Call one of our team members today to book a session.
+Call or email one of our team members today to arrange a suitable time.